Giorgia (singer): Senza paura (2013) and the Limited Gold Edition

-Oronero and Pop Heart (2016-2019)
+Oronero and Pop Heart (2016–2019)

 On 15 February 2016, Giorgia's official site confirmed that she was working on a new album.
 The album was produced by Michele Canova, who also produced her previous two albums.
 On 12 September Giorgia revealed the title of her new single, "Oronero", announcing that it would be available for digital download from 20 September.
 On 28 November 2016, the track was certified platinum in Italy, after having sold more than copies.

 The album of the same name is the tenth studio album released by the Roman singer, and was released on 28 October 2016.
 It contains 15 tracks, 10 of which were written by Giorgia herself, as well as numerous collaborations with Italian and international artists.
 On 18 April 2018, the album was certified double platinum disk (with more than copies).

 On 8 February 2017, Giorgia performed at the Sanremo Music Festival 2017 competition.
 During the second evening of the festival, she performed her second single from Oronero: "Vanità" and a medley of her most famous Sanremo performances: "E poi", "Come saprei" and "Di sole e d'azzurro".
 Between 2017 and 2018 the singer embraced the Oronero Live Tour, which was recorded for the live album Oronero Live, promoted by the collaboration "Come neve" with Marco Mengoni.

 On 16 November 2018 Giorgia publieshed the cover album Pop Heart, which pealed at number two on the Italian Albums Charts.
 The album featured covers in Italian and Enghish, including "Le tasche piene di sassi", "I Feel Love", "Una storia importante" and duets with Elisa on "Gli ostacoli del cuore".
 On March 22, 2019, she announced a summer tour, the Pop Heart Summer Nights, with a first date at the Lucca Comics & Games Festival, alongside Janelle Monáe.

-Blu and G (2022-present)
+Blu and G (2022–present)

 After four years without publishing music, on 14 January 2022 she collaborated on "Parentesi" with Mara Sattei.
 On 4 December 2022, Giorgia participation in the Sanremo Music Festival 2023 was announced.
 She competed with the song "Parole dette male".
 The single was announced as the lead track of Giorgia's new album Blu¹, the first of a multi-part project, which was released on 17 February 2023.
 In 2023, it was released the film Scordato by Rocco Papaleo, which marked Giorgia's acting debut.

 On 7 February 2024, Giorgia co-hosted the second night of the Sanremo Music Festival 2024 alongside Amadeus.
 In October 2024 she published the single "Niente di male" and hosted X Factor Italia.
-In December 2024, she was announced as one of the participants in the Sanremo Music Festival 2025 with the song "La cura per me".In the same month she appeared on the special 'Andrea Bocelli 30 - The Celebration', where she performed "Vivo per lei" alongside the legendary tenor.
+In December 2024, she was announced as one of the participants in the Sanremo Music Festival 2025 with the song "La cura per me".
+In the same month she appeared on the special 'Andrea Bocelli 30 - The Celebration', where she performed "Vivo per lei" alongside the legendary tenor.
 She won the cover night of the festival performing "Skyfall" with Annalisa, and ultimately finished the competition in 6th place.
-On 7 November 2025 her twelfth studio album G was publieshed throught Michroponica, and distributed by Sony Music.
+On 7 November 2025 her twelfth studio album G was published through Michroponica, and distributed by Sony Music.